 - Encourage children to engage in physical activity every day.

 - Make nutrient-rich meals and snacks that taste good.

 - Limit servings of sugary, salty, or fat-laden foods.

 - Limit screen time to two hours each day.

 Remember, both types of diabetes in kids are treatable when monitored by a medical professional.
 Visit an MD Now Urgent Care center for a free blood glucose check or call your child’s pediatrician if your child displays symptoms of youth diabetes—including excessive thirst, frequent urination, blurred vision, or changes in mood.

 MD Now® Urgent Care Walk-In Medical Centers is the leading provider of fast and affordable urgent care to adults and children in Palm Beach, Broward, and Miami-Dade counties.
-Our state-of-the-art, walk-in medical centers are open seven days a week from 8 a.m. to 8 p.m. to deliver an affordable and convenient alternative to long emergency room wait times and the limited hours of family physicians.
+Our state-of-the-art, walk-in medical centers are open seven days a week to deliver an affordable and convenient alternative to long emergency room wait times and the limited hours of family physicians.
 No appointment is necessary and major insurance plans are accepted.
-In addition to providing a comprehensive range of urgent care services to treat a variety of illnesses and injuries, our multiple locations offer digital x-rays, EKG, ultrasounds, lab testing, physicals, immunizations, vaccines, physical therapy, occupational medicine, travel medicine and selected primary care services.
+In addition to providing a comprehensive range of urgent care services to treat a variety of illnesses and injuries, our multiple locations offer digital x-rays, EKG, lab testing, physicals, immunizations, vaccines, occupational medicine, travel medicine and selected primary care services.
 Find the medical care you need with the convenience you want at MD Now.